 Maryse Doherty is a Native French speaker and has been teaching French for over 30 years at both high school and college levels.
 Originally from Canada, where she taught French Immersion, middle and high school, she now resides in the west valley where she continues to teach French.
 She has been in Avondale since 2001.

-Maryse teaches Basic French Conversation 1 and 2 for EMCC.
+Maryse teaches French Basics 1 and 2 this semester for EMCC.

 Debra Williams is a professional artist, and has been for over 35 years while living in the West Valley.
 Her passions are teaching and creating, and she enjoys sharing her knowledge with adults and children alike.
 Her specialty is working with gourds because “each canvas is so unique.”
 In addition to providing education locally, she is a co-chair of the judging committee with the Arizona gourd society and Vice President of her local Gourd Patch.
 Debra is also the illustrator of a recently published book, A Flash of Spirit.
 She is a graduate of NAU with a Bachelor degree in fine arts with an emphasis in design.